-This guide takes you through whether solar panels are right for you, if the money adds up, whether free panels are worth it and how to ensure you get them fitted safely.
+This guide takes you through whether solar panels are right for you, how to get current payments before the drop, if free panels are worth it and how to get them fitted safely.

 In this guide